danamejia1810/Sentiment-Analysis_Movie_Reviews/README.md

 ### 📢 Model Evaluation

-We evaluated the sentiment analysis models by comparing the predicted sentiments with the actual ratings given in the reviews.
+We evaluated the sentiment analysis models results from Vader and TextBlob.
+To predict we use Logistic regression.
 The evaluation metrics included accuracy, precision, recall, and F1-score.

 ## 📈 Results and Visualization